 Cloudflare Dynamic Public IP

-By ApolloRoboto | Published ()
+Published ()

 I was getting really annoyed one summer with my Internet Service Provider.
 They changed my public IP often, up to 4 times a month, breaking access to game servers and automations that I had setup on my little homelab.
-Naturally, and with little hope, I called to ask for a static IP, then was told that reserving a static IP is exclusive to their expensive proffessional plans.
+Naturally, and with little hope, I called to ask for a static IP, then was told that reserving a static IP is exclusive to their expensive professional plans.

 So what can I do about it?
 Well I can automate my DNS entries in Cloudflare.
-The plan is simple, monitor my public IP, then, if it changes, reach Cloudflare throught their DNS API and update all old IP to the new one.
+The plan is simple, monitor my public IP, then, if it changes, reach Cloudflare through their DNS API and update all old IP to the new one.
 With slow refresh, this gives about 5 minutes down time max.
 Not bad.

 Technical stuff